lespicker/jekyll-bootstrap/workshops/past-workshop.md

 > To sum up, this was a great experience!
 Mt.
 Desert Island and Acadia National Park in the fall are unbelievably beautiful, and Les Picker allowed us to take maximum advantage of our time there.
 I know that he is planning to offer this workshop again next year, and I can recommend it without reservation.<cite>Dave Soderlund, Ithaca, New York</cite>

+> This workshop was a special experience at multiple levels: image creation, learning, and in the case of this particular workshop enjoying the camaraderie of a diverse group of people that quickly bonded sharing their passion for photography and enjoying each others company.
+Les Picker was the key to creating this experience   Les' in depth knowledge of Acadia enabled him to guide the group to a diverse set of sites on a off the beaten path, sunrise to sunset.
+His gracious style in sharing his artistic and technical expertise set the tone for the group dynamics.
+Post shoot discussions were nicely balanced between a focus on developing an eye for the creative image and technical / practical tips and techniques.
+Les' knowledge of the history and flora of Acadia enriched the experience.<cite>Thomas E. Wilson, North Sandwich, NH</cite>